AEOLocal BusinessAI SearchAuto Repair

 Car owners are asking ChatGPT "best mechanic near me" and "how much does a brake job cost."
-AI search engines build those answers from RepairPal data, Google reviews, ASE certification records, and shop websites with specific repair pricing.
+AI search engines build those answers from RepairPal and AAA Approved Auto Repair data, Google reviews, ASE certification records, NAPA AutoCare and BBB listings, and shop websites with specific repair pricing.
 If your site says "call for an estimate" and your only profile is Google, you're invisible to the process AI runs before recommending a shop.

 Auto repair has an inherent trust problem: customers often can't evaluate whether the work was necessary or fairly priced.
 AI search engines reflect this by heavily weighting verifiable credentials and pricing transparency.
+For a complete overview of how this works, see our AEO guide.
 The shops that make these visible will be the ones recommended.
 This guide is a three-step plan to get there.

 Step 1: Fix Your Foundation